We may earn money or products from the companies mentioned in this post.

-I love to bring in the new year with a glass or two (okay, maybe three) of bubbly.
+I love to bring in the new year with a glass or two of bubbly.
 This year is no exception, but my champagne glass this year will also contain Kombucha in the form of this Kombucha-Champagne Cocktail.
 Not only is kombucha delicious, but it serves two important purposes.
 First, it cuts down on the amount of champagne I will drink without adding sugar.
 I am aiming to start the year off with the True Yoga Journey with Adriene, not a hangover!!
 Second, Kombucha is very detoxifying for the liver.
 (It is actually a great hangover remedy if you end up drinking too much despite your best efforts.
 It happens to the best of us.)
 I haven’t done or seen any studies on whether or not kombucha can actually detoxify your liver WHILE you are in the midst of “toxifying” it.
 However, in my book, adding kombucha, with all of its nutrients including bacteria and yeast that eat sugar, is better than adding sugary juice to your drink just to cut it.
-(Go here to learn how to make your own.)
+(Here is a post on how to make your own Kombucha.)
 Also, did I mention that kombucha is delicious?

 How to make a Kombucha-Champagne Cocktail

-- Plain Kombucha (Yours if you make it, or buy an “original” or “plain” flavor)
+- Plain Kombucha (Homemade kombucha, or buy an “original” or “plain” flavor)

 - Optional: Pomegranate seeds and splash of fresh pomegranate juice.

 This recipe works best, in my opinion, with a sweeter form of bubbly because of the tartness of Kombucha.
 Prosecco is perfect.